 I went to Calella twice this week with Oli and Nookie.
-We had been warned that restaurants on the Costa Brava could be for tourists only – all pizza and bad tapas (tapas do not come from Cataluña), but we embarked on a mission to find somewhere good regardless.
+We had been warned that restaurants in Maresme and the Costa Brava could be for tourists only – all pizza and bad tapas (tapas do not come from Cataluña), but we embarked on a mission to find somewhere good regardless.
 Earlier in the week we thought we’d found and excellent restaurant, the menú diari looked good, it was full of Catalans and the camarera was charming.
 It all went well until we got to the main course where the fideuà was tasteless and rubbery.
 I think it was the first time I’ve ever had a bad fideuà!
 Needless to say, my camera went back in my bag and the restaurant will be nameless.

 Today our luck changed and we found an excellent place called Can Miguel. with huge parasols to shade us from the sun and friendly staff.

 You will see from the menú diari, above, that the food promised to be good – 3 course with wine or beer for €12.50.